Azure SQL Transparent Data Encryption with customer-managed key

 Requirements for configuring TDE protector

 TDE protector can be only asymmetric, RSA or RSA HSM key.
-The supported key lengths are 2048 bytes and 3072 bytes.
+The supported key lengths are 2048-bit and 3072-bit.

 The key activation date (if set) must be a date and time in the past.
 Expiration date (if set) must be a future date and time.